go-dotnet/documentation/README.md

 4. **Mimic .NET's Abstractions**: Endeavor to emulate the quality, thoughtfulness, and depth of Microsoft's abstraction packages, ensuring a familiar environment for .NET developers transitioning to Go.

-5. **Extensibility**: Design with a plugin architecture in mind, ensuring that developers can easily extend the framework, fostering a rich ecosystem around **Go-DotNet**.
+5. **Extensibility**: Design with a plugin architecture in mind, ensuring that developers can easily extend the framework, fostering a rich ecosystem around **go.NET**.

 6. **Developer Experience**: Focus on creating a developer-centric framework that is intuitive, well-documented, and offers tooling that accelerates the development process.